“The master has failed more times than the beginner has even tried.”—Stephen McCranie

 Your tenth article will be better than your first.
 Your 100th article will be better than your 50th.
 Your first presentation will be the worst one you ever give.
 Look at some of the early speeches of people like Brene Brown.
 Are they good?
 Yes.
 Are they anywhere near as good as her later talks?
 Absolutely not.
 That’s the point.
 Don’t be in a hurry to reach perfection; just focus on improving bit by bit each day.

 So write something, even if it sucks.
 Learn from it, apply those lessons to your next piece, and move on.
 Take it one rep at a time and let small habits compound.
 Your writing will suck less tomorrow, not because writing will have gotten easier — it never will — but because you will have become a better writer.

-If you’re looking for more resources on the craft of writing, here are a few of my favorites:
+If you’re looking for more resources on the craft of writing, here are a few of my favorites (some are affiliate links):

 - Want To Be The Best Writer On The Planet?
 Do These 27 Things Immediately

 - How I Did Research For 3 New York Times Bestselling Authors (In My Spare Time)

 - Read To Lead: How To Digest Books Above Your “Level”

 - The 10 Ways I Get Over Writer’s Block

 - 33 Unusual Tips to Being a Better Writer

 - How to Write a Bestselling Book This Year — The Definitive Resource List and How-To Guide